-- Matthew with "the voice of one crying in the wilderness".
-Isaiah 66 ends like Revelation with a message of the New Heaven and the New Earth.
-Isaiah has been called by some "The Apostle Paul of the Old Testament."
-Historical tradition says that Isaiah's persecutors sawed him in half during the reign of Manasseh.
-Hebrews 11:37 speaks of those who were sawn asunder.
-Isaiah was a prophet to the southern kingdom of Judah.
-In fact, he was ministering to Judah while the Assyrians were conquering the northern kingdom of Israel.
-Isaiah's ministry included the reign of Uzziah, Jotham, Ahaz, and Hezekiah.
-He was a contemporary with Hosea and Micah.
-The word "salvation" appears in Isaiah twentysix times, but only seven times in all the other prophets combined.
-One of the greatest verses in Isaiah is Isaiah 1:18: "Come now, and let us reason together, saith the LORD: though your sins be as scarlet, they shall be as white as snow; though they be red like crimson, they shall be as wool."
-Isaiah 53 is probably the greatest chapter in the book as well as the greatest Messianic prophecy in the whole Bible. - Jeremiah is the twenty-fourth book on the Bible and the second of the Prophets.
-The prophet, Jeremiah, authored this book with the exception of chapter 52.
-Jeremiah is known as the weeping prophet.
+- A. Jeremiah is the twenty-fourth book on the Bible and the second of the Prophets. - B. The prophet, Jeremiah, authored this book, with the exception of chapter 52. - C. Some facts about Jeremiah: - 1.
+Jeremiah is known as the weeping prophet. - 2.
 His ministry spanned more than forty years from 627 to 580 BC.

-Jeremiah was from the city of Anathoth which was about two miles south of Jerusalem.
-His father was Hilkaih, the priest.
-It is very interesting to note that Jeremiah was called to be a prophet before he was born according to Jeremiah 1:5 "Before I formed thee in the belly I knew thee; and before thou camest forth out of the womb I sanctified thee, and I ordained thee a prophet unto the nations."
+- 3. Jeremiah was from the city of Anathoth which was about two miles south of Jerusalem. - 4.
+Jeremiah's father was Hilkaih, the priest. - 5.
+It is very interesting to note that Jeremiah was called to be a prophet before he was born according to Jeremiah 1:5 "Before I formed thee in the belly I knew thee; and before thou camest forth out of the womb I sanctified thee, and I ordained thee a prophet unto the nations." - 6.
 Jeremiah was a persecuted prophet by his own people.
 He prophesied of the coming judgment of God upon the southern kingdom of Judah by Babylon.
 In fact, he prophesied about Babylon's conquering Judah so much so, that Babylon is referred to at least 164 times.
 His countrymen viewed him as being unpatriotic with his allegiance to Babylon.
 He prophesied specifically that the Babylonian Captivity would last for seventy years (Jeremiah 25:11-14; 29:10).
-In fact, the prophet Daniel said in Daniel 9:2 "In the first year of his reign I Daniel understood by books the number of the years, whereof the word of the LORD came to Jeremiah the prophet, that he would accomplish seventy years in the desolations of Jerusalem."
+In fact, the prophet Daniel said in Daniel 9:2 "In the first year of his reign I Daniel understood by books the number of the years, whereof the word of the LORD came to Jeremiah the prophet, that he would accomplish seventy years in the desolations of Jerusalem." - 7.
 Jeremiah dictated his writings to his secretary, Baruch the scribe.
-He communicated God's message through parables, sermons, and object lessons.
-But Jeremiah's message was not just a message of judgment: In Jeremiah 31, God used Jeremiah to prophesy of a New Covenant that God would make for His People, the nation of Israel.
-Though judgment was falling because of sin, mercy would be extended through the sacrifice of the Lord Jesus Christ!
-Jeremiah 18-19 are probably the most famous chapters in the book as Jeremiah visits the Potters House and God uses that to give an object lesson to the nation of Israel.
+He communicated God's message through parables, sermons, and object lessons. - D. Jeremiah's message was not just a message of judgment: In Jeremiah 31, God used Jeremiah to prophesy of a New Covenant that God would make for His People, the nation of Israel.
+Though judgment was falling because of sin, mercy would be extended through the sacrifice of the Lord Jesus Christ! - E. Jeremiah 18-19 are probably the most famous chapters in the book as Jeremiah visits the Potter's House and God uses that to give an object lesson to the nation of Israel.